benjaminjackman/looty/README.md

 ## Developer Log
-2014.03.12  -- [DEMO]     Working on abstracting on chrome specific parts so that a demo page can be made 2014.03.12  -- [DOCS]     Worked on updating documentation, probably should have done that before the alpha post 2014.03.11  -- [RELEASE] Released Alpha 0.1.1 and published link to it on reddit.
+2014.03.13  -- [DEMO]    [v0.1.2] Working on abstracting on chrome specific parts and made a [demo page](http://blog.jackman.biz/looty/demo/looty.html#/home).
+2014.03.12  -- [DOCS]     Worked on updating documentation, probably should have done that before the alpha post 2014.03.11  -- [RELEASE] Released Alpha 0.1.1 and published link to it on reddit.

 ##Todo

 ### For pure love of the loot
-- [ ] Display Item pictures in item details
 - [ ] Collectors view for Uniques (grayed out pictures for Uniques not obtained)
 - [ ] Trophy room that allows for displaying epic items.
 With categories (Best DPS Item, Highest Score By Slot)